Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Gravitational-wave memory effects

 The second two terms, $\Delta \lambda_1$ and $\Delta \Lambda_1$, are memory effects related to the passage of the scalar field.
-These effects cause an initially circular congruence of geodesics to undergo a uniform expansion (or contraction) in the direction transverse to the propagation direction of the scalar radiation.
-Thus, for initially comoving observers, a nonzero $\Delta \lambda_1$ would cause a uniform, transverse change in $\Delta X_{\hat A}^{(1)}$.
+These effects cause an initially circular congruence of geodesics to undergo a relative uniform expansion (or contraction) in the direction transverse to the propagation direction of the scalar radiation.\footnote{It is possible to define a suitably adapted Newman-Penrose tetrad~\cite{Newman:1961qr} with $l_\mu = \nabla_\mu u$ and with a complex dyad chosen to have only its 2-sphere indices nonvanishing and to be normalized to one: $m_A\bar m^A=1$.
+The spin coefficient $\rho = -m^\mu \bar m^\nu \nabla_\nu l_\mu$ then can be expanded at large Bondi radius $r$ in this tetrad as

+As $\rho$ is one of the ``optical scalars'' and its real part corresponds to the expansion of a congruence to which $l^\mu$ is tangent, this provides a second geometrical viewpoint on how $\lambda_1$ causes a type of expansion at large $r$.} Thus, for initially comoving observers, a nonzero $\Delta \lambda_1$ would cause a uniform, transverse change in $\Delta X_{\hat A}^{(1)}$.
 When $\Delta \lambda_1$ is nonvanishing, then $\Delta \Lambda_1$ would also be a sum of term that grows with $u$ after the burst of scalar field and a term $\Delta \Lambda_1^{(0)}$ that is independent of $u$; thus, the deviation vector $\Delta X_{\hat A}^{(1)}$ would have an expanding (or contracting) part that grows linearly with $u$ for observers with an initial relative velocity.
 The scalar-field memory effect $\Delta \lambda_1$ had been discussed in the context of post-Newtonian theory in~\cite{Lang:2013fna} or in gravitational collapse in~\cite{Du:2016hww,Koyama:2020vfc}, for example.
 The quantity $\Delta \Lambda_1^{(0)}$ is the scalar-field analog of the CM memory, and it seems to have not been discussed previously.

 We turn in the next part of this section to how the different memory scalars and tensors---$\Delta c_{\hat A\hat B}$, $\Delta \mathcal C_{\hat A\hat B}$, $\Delta \lambda_1$ and $\Delta \Lambda_1$---are constrained (or not constrained) by the asymptotic field equations of Brans-Dicke theory and the properties of the nonradiative regions before and after the passages of the gravitational waves and the radiative scalar field.